enssyilmz/User-Management/usermanagement/README.md

 ## Features

-- User Registration: Users can register by providing a username and password.
+## Features

-- User Authentication: Registered users can authenticate using their username and password.
+- User: Users can register by providing a username and password.
-- User Authorization: Role-based access control is implemented to restrict access to certain functionalities based on user roles.
+- User Repository: Registered users can authenticate using their username and password.
-- CRUD Operations: Basic CRUD operations are available for managing users.
+- User Service: Role-based access control is implemented to restrict access to certain functionalities based on user roles.

 ## Technologies Used